-A train.
-A villain.
+A speeding train.
+A determined villain.
 A reconciliation of broken hearts.

 Lady Alice Hemsworth wasn’t supposed to fall in love.
 It was her duty not to.
 Alas, she’d failed miserably.
 Mr. Benjamin Leighton—despite being turned away by her steam butler—can’t stop thinking about her.
 Alone, both are miserable—until a deadly encounter throws them together on the night train to London.

 “YOU PROPOSED TO Lady Delphinia?”
 His sister Clara gaped at him across a table covered with finely woven linen.
 Her fingers twitched and, for a moment, he thought she’d pitch her dinner roll at his forehead, but the bone china, glittering crystal and gleaming silver—all of it cast in a brilliant blue-white light from the Lucifer lamps affixed to the wood-paneled walls of the restaurant car—made her mind hard-won manners.
 Not to mention the upper-class passengers who shared the restaurant car as the steam train rattled and clacked its way at impressive speeds toward London while steambots rolled to and fro attending the gastronomical whims of the wealthy.
 “Why?”